Skip to content

 await loop.start();

-// Option B: Runtime (multi-module, full control)
+// Option B: Runtime (full control over lifecycle)

 import { Runtime } from '@orgloop/core';